nats-io/nats.node/examples/README.md

 # Nats.io examples

 Demo for some messaging mechanisms of Nats.io:
-- simple pub/sub
+- Simple pub/sub
-- request to many / reply
+- Request to many / reply
-- request to only one / reply
+- Request to only one / reply
-- queue sharing
+- Queue sharing

+Each directory has full source code for run an example.
+You can start more than one subscriber and call publisher multiple times to see the different.